cockroachdb/docs/cockroachcloud/configure-cloud-org-sso.md

 - Which authentication methods they can use and whether they have autoprovisioning enabled.
 - Some members may need to be re-added to your organization:
   - All members of your {{ site.data.products.db }} organization who were using [Basic SSO](cloud-org-sso.html#basic-sso) rather than an email and password must sign in again to regain access to your organization.
 After signing in, members retain the same access they had before the migration.
   - Members who are also members of other organizations must be re-added to your organization.
 If they sign in using an authentication method with [autoprovisioning](#autoprovisioning) enabled, they are automatically added upon successful sign-in.
-Otherwise, they must be re-invited.
-If they previously had the [Org Administrator](authorization.html#org-administrator-legacy) role, it must be granted to them again.
+Otherwise, they must be re-invited or [provisioned using SCIM](configure-scim-provisioning.html).
+If a re-invited member previously had the [org admin](authorization.html#org-administrator-legacy) role, it must be granted to them again.

 During enablement of the feature, a list of affected members is shown, and those members are also notified individually.

-### Ensure that at least one organization admin belongs to no other CockroachDB Cloud Organization
+### Ensure that at least one organization admin belongs to no other {{ site.data.products.db }} organization

 {{site.data.alerts.callout_success}}
-Troubleshooting tip: If your migration fails with the error: `Cloud Organization SSO cannot be enabled`, confirm that at least one organization admin belongs to no other CockroachDB Cloud Organization.
+If your migration fails with the error: `Cloud Organization SSO cannot be enabled`, confirm that the admin who is enabling {{ site.data.products.db }} Organization SSO is not a member of any other {{ site.data.products.db }} organization.
 {{site.data.alerts.end}}

-For your migration to succeed, you must ensure that at least one admin belongs to no other CockroachDB Cloud Organization than the one to be migrated.
+For your migration to succeed, you must ensure that at least one admin belongs to no other {{ site.data.products.db }} organization than the one to be migrated.
 If all admins belong to multiple organizations, the migration will fail with the generic error `Cloud Organization SSO cannot be enabled`.

-If all of your administrators belongs to multiple organizations, you must create a temporary admin user without SSO (authenticating with username/password) to perform the migration.
-This powerful but weakly secured admin user should be deleted after the migration, in keeping with the general practices of minimizing unnecessary and weakly secured (without SSO) access.
+If all of your administrators belongs to multiple organizations, you can create a temporary user in your SSO provider or directly in {{ site.data.products.db }}.
+Grant the [**Org Administrator (legacy)** role](authorization.html#org-administrator-legacy) to the temporary user, and use this temporary admin to enable Cloud Organization SSO.
+After migration, you should delete this temporary user or revoke the **Org Administrator (legacy)** role from it.

 ## Enable Cloud Organization SSO